 One good thing about them is a handful of these can be used to easily cover a large area.
 If you choose to use granular baits make sure you don’t expose it to water, or moisture.
 One reason why you shouldn’t use them indoors is because kids and pets will easily mistake them for food.
 Their curiosity is also going to get the best of them and they might attempt to eat them.

 Gels are exactly what you assume them to be.
 It’s a gel with a killing agent and an attractant.
 They are best used indoors.
 They’re also very popular among professional exterminator (especially these Advion Roach Bait Gel Tubes).
+For more a lot more information about Advion, check out this in-depth review of the product.
 Gel baits are very effective and offer many advantages over bait stations and granular baits.
 Some of the advantages include:

 - Easier application

 - Fewer limitations to where you can place them.
 It will stick to most surfaces.
 In fact, you can apply it almost anywhere in the house.
 Although some places are better than others.